-This course provides a close look at advanced machine learning algorithms - their theoretical guarantees (computational learning theory) and tricks to make them work in practice.
-In addition, this course focuses on more specialized learning settings, including unsupervised learning, semi-supervised learning, domain adaptation, multi-task learning, structured prediction, metric learning and learning of data representations.
-Learning approaches may include graphical models, non-parametric Bayesian statistics, and technical topics such as sampling, approximate inference and non-linear function optimization.
-Mathematical maturity and general familiarity of machine learning is required.
-Prerequisites: CSE 517A, CSE 511A, and CSE 571A.
+This course provides a close look at advanced machine learning algorithms, including their theoretical guarantees (computational learning theory) and tricks to make them work in practice.
+In addition, this course focuses on more specialized learning settings, including unsupervised learning, semi-supervised learning, domain adaptation, multi-task learning, structured prediction, metric learning, and learning of data representations.
+Learning approaches may include graphical models, non-parametric Bayesian statistics, and technical topics such as sampling, approximate inference, and non-linear function optimization.
+Mathematical maturity and general familiarity with machine learning are required.
+Prerequisites: CSE 412A, CSE 517A, and CSE 571A.